raspy135/Qun-synthesizer/README.md

 	`EG1, EG2, EG3, EG4, AUX, OSC2, OSC2EG, FRQ1, FRQ2, ON`
 WIDE TUNE

-	When it is ON,you can tune wider range by OSC’s tune parameter.
+	When it is ON, you can tune wider range by OSC’s tune parameter.
 MOD SEL

 	Select Mod signal source.
 It is connected to OSC's tune or width.